Wael-Rd/Wael-Rd.github.io/_posts/2023-11-23-3rd-Place-at-MedGuard-360-Hack-the-Cure.md

 ## Team in Action

 Here’s a glimpse of our incredible team powering through the hackathon:
-Wael Rdifi,Hamzaoui Mohammed , Ale Naoui , Wiem ,Ahmed Rayen Ayari !*
+Hamzaoui Mohammed , Ale Naoui , Wiem ,Ahmed Rayen Ayari !*

 ---